 When PeopleSoft transfer rules are pulled into Transferology®, the Target Course Attributes are classified as ACourses, taking on the same meaning and functionality within transfer rules.

 IFlags (also called "IFlgs" or "institutional flags") are one-to-three character values within uAchieve that an institution chooses to represent course characteristics.
 Just like ACourses, IFlags can be used to match coursework on a degree audit.
 Additionally, they can prevent coursework from fulfilling a requirement.
 Within a transfer articulation rule, an institution might use the IFlag "HUM" to indicate that a course can be transferred or be processed on an audit as meeting the Humanities liberal education requirement.

 Within Category Mappings, uAchieve and PeopleSoft institutions can also influence the Match scoring values of transfer rules using ACourses (and in the case of uAchieve, IFlags) by adjusting their status values.

 Institutions whose source of equivalencies is TES® or a flat file import use Category Mappings to categorize the AltCourses used within transfer rules.

 AltCourses (also known as "alternate courses") express that a course transfers as something other than a course within the institution's curriculum, such as an elective or liberal education/gen ed requirement.
 Within TES, these are known as User Added Courses, and are the courses that can be categorized in this area of the Lab.

-AltCourses can be assigned to Categories using either the Requirement Categories or AltCourses tabs:
+AltCourses (and Course Tags) can be assigned to Categories using either the Requirement Categories or AltCourses tabs: